 These bees are active from end of May to early September (these photographs taken in

 The coastal SSSI where I was able to take this photograph, is ideal for the silvery leafcutter bee.
 Nesting takes place in sandy ground, and in aggregations, which can be quite large.
 Apparently, they prefer sandy ground with non-compacted sand and fine plant roots.
 Leafcutter bees cut segments of leaf with which they build their nest cells.
 This species uses leaves and also sometimes petals of the bird’s foot trefoil plant in the construction of its nest.
 The nest and cells are constructed by the females.

 site offers wonderful foraging opportunities for Megachile leachella: large swathes of bird’s foot trefoil and

 clover are present.

 They will also enjoy foraging on the beautiful restharrow which can be found creeping among the grasses (also a favourite with bumble bees).

 There is also an abundance of ragworts and brambles.

-I shall be back at some point to see if I can capture a photograph of the female, and who knows, perhaps I will locate nest sites.
+I shall be back at some point to see if I can capture a photograph of the female, and who knows, perhaps I will locate the actual nest sites.

 ALL RIGHTS RESERVED.